wellcomecollection/wellcomecollection.org/prismic-model/README.md

 `yarn contentAnalysis`

 to get a very basic report listing how often each type is used.
-You might want to add flags for more information.
+You might want to add flags for more information, though:

 `--type [content type name]` will print out more information about a specific type.
 There might be a lot of them and it can't print them all, so...
 `--report` will create a `contentReport.json` file with the full list.